01 of 06

 Some ways you can organize your list:

-- Organize by store lay... out.
+- Organize by store lay out.
 Then, you can break this down even further and organize by the way your grocery store is organized.
-As you can see in the weekly shopping list, I organize like this: produce, meat and fish, grains, dairy, snacks, spices, staples and finally, frozen foods.
+As you can see in the weekly... shopping list, it's easiest to organize like this: produce, meat and fish, grains, dairy, snacks, spices, staples and finally, frozen foods.

-- Shop on your way home from work.
-Bodies in motion stay in motion.
-I have often thought, "Oh I'll just run home first" before going to the gym/grocery store/bank/dry cleaners.
-Once I'm home, I tend to settle in for the night.
+- Shop on your way home from work and combine it with something you like doing: Bodies in motion stay in motion. resist the... urge to go home before running errands after work.
+Once you're home, you tend to settle in for the night.
 Shop on your way home to avoid ending up on your couch with no groceries.
+A good trick here is to combine it with something you enjoy.
+Maybe buy yourself a cup of go-to tea before you shop.

 - Choose a grocery store convenient to other venues you frequent.
-My main grocery store is right next to a gas station, my favorite nail salon, and my dry cleaners.
-It saves time to get gas, pick up dry cleaning, and then hit the store all in one trip since I don't have to shuttle all over town between each stop.
+Choose a grocery store near a gas station, your favorite nail salon, and your dry cleaners.
+It saves time to get gas, pick up dry cleaning, and then hit the store all in one trip.

 What are your favorite tips for meal planning and stay organized in the kitchen?
 Read reader tips and add your own: Kitchen Organization Tips